-“Do we know anything about this… what’s it called?
-The Sentinel Voice?”
+“Do we know anything about this … what’s it called?
+Sentinel Voice?”
 Heff asked.

 “It’s legit,” Cage confirmed, tapping away on one of the many computers in the room and scrolling through the results.
-He’d done some research after Sandy had told them about the request earlier than morning.
-“National circulation, based on the west coast.
-They appear to cover a variety of issues deemed politically significant, as well as exposes and shit.”
+“National circulation, based on the West Coast.
+They appear to cover a variety of issues deemed politically significant as well as exposés and shit.”